archivesunleashed/docker-aut/coursework/introduction-to-spark-shell.md

 # Spark Shell: Basic Introduction

 This is a walkthrough to a basic Spark shell.
 In our warcbase workflow, we often prototype new scripts with the Spark Notebook, before running our jobs directly with Shell.
-You can [find our Spark Notebook lesson here](https://github.com/web-archive-group/warcbase_workshop_vagrant/blob/master/coursework/introduction-to-spark-notebooks.md).
+You can [find our earlier Spark Notebook lesson here](https://github.com/web-archive-group/warcbase_workshop_vagrant/blob/master/coursework/introduction-to-spark-notebooks.md).

 ## Step One: Getting Started